This occupational qualification consists of three components: knowledge, practical skills, and workplace experience.

 Candidates who complete the EISA successfully will be eligible to apply for the professional membership and the designation Tax Technician (SA) with SAIT.
 Annual membership fees apply and is payable to SAIT.

 Payment option 1: Once-off payment

-Alternatively, two semester payments: R13 750.00 per semester (to be paid on or before semester start date).
+Alternatively, three semester payments: R11 800 per semester (to be paid on or before semester start date).

-Application fee (non-refundable, immediate payment upon registration): R1 950.00 (for entry to pre-assessments to qualify for accelerated course).
+Application fee (non-refundable, immediate payment upon registration): R450.00.
 This amount is included in the once-off total and will not be charged additionally.